Best thing about Bovada:

 93.5% if there were no jackpot on the machine. • (sources)

-With the payback, we've been talking in terms of how much you get back.
+With the RTP, we've been talking in terms of how much you get back.
 The flip side is how much the casino keeps as its profit.
-If the payback is 95%, then the house edge is 5%.
-Here's why that's important: One machine might have a payback of 94% and another 97%.
+If the return is 95%, then the house edge is 5%.
+Here's why that's important: One machine might have a return of 94% and another 97%.
 Those might look pretty similar, and 94% might seem fairly decent.
 But flip it, and the house edge (how much you lose) is 6% and 3% respectively.
 So, on the 94% machine, you'll lose twice as much money as you would on the 97% machine!

 Here's my average loss calculator, which shows slot losses compared to losses at other games.